polkadot-js/api/docs/start/types.extend.md

 })
 ```

-The example above defines non-primitive types (as found in the specific implementation) as structs.
+The example above defines non-primitive types (as found in the specific implementation) as structures.
 Additionally it also shows the user-defined types can depend on other user-defined types with `Transaction` referencing both `TransactionInput` and `TransactionOutput`.
 Here you can reference any known types, i.e. in the above we have referenced primitives such as `u32` and `Signature` (itself an alias for `H512`).

 One form of types that appear regularly is enums, these can be defined as follow -